ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 ![Starter Project Screenshot](./starter_project_ss.png)

-VLCKit-Example is a straightforward SwiftUI iOS app built with MVVM.
+This VLCKit-Example is a straightforward SwiftUI iOS app built in MVVM pattern.
 The user can play and pause an audio file.
 Feel free to explore the project's source code and files.

 Ready to implement media player?
 Let's go ahead and integrate VLCKit.